RF-Rezon/summer-camp/README.md

 # Features

-- Three charecters can role play this website.
+- Three characters can role-play this website.
 Admin, Instructor, Normal user.
-- New User can Sign up.
+- New Users can Sign up.
 - User can Log in.
-Admin can make them instructor or even an admin also!
+Admin can make them instructors or even an admin!
-- It has some private route.
-Admin cannot visit the user dashboard, similarly the others.
+- It has some private routes.
+Admin cannot visit the user dashboard, similarly to the others.
 - It has a nice cool black theme.
 You can use the gradient theme also.
-- User can take classes, by paying.

 # Technology Used